swiftlang/swift/docs/ABI.rst

   decl-name ::= identifier
   decl-name ::= local-decl-name
-  local-decl-name ::= 'L' index identifier  // locally-discriminated declaration reabstract-signature ::= ('G' generics)? type type
+  local-decl-name ::= 'L' index identifier  // locally-discriminated declaration reabstract-signature ::= ('G' generic-signature)? type type

 An ``entity`` starts with a ``nominal-type-kind`` (``[COPV]``), a substitution (``[S]``) of a nominal type, or an ``entity-kind``